-- Avoid high deductibles.
-You would have to get a gold Obamacare plan to have a $1,500 deductible these days.
-But with all Liberty HealthShare plans, your “annual unshared amount” is limited to $1,500 per year for a family, $1,000 for a couple, or $500 for singles.
+- Low annual unshared amounts: With all Liberty HealthShare plans, your “annual unshared amount” is limited to $2,250 per year for a family, $1,750 for a couple, or $1,000 for singles.

-- Know where your healthcare dollars are going.
-Since healthcare sharing ministries don’t cover certain procedures the group finds “morally objectionable,” you can rest assured your dollars are being spent on healthcare procedures you agree with.
+- Know where your healthcare dollars are going: Since healthcare sharing ministries don’t share costs for certain procedures the group finds “morally objectionable,” you can rest assured your dollars are being spent on healthcare procedures you agree with.

-- You can see any doctor you want.
-While Obamacare plans come with increasingly narrow networks, Liberty HealthShare lets you see any doctor of your choosing.
+- You can see any doctor you want: Liberty HealthShare lets you see any doctor of your choosing.
 All they ask is that you shop around and negotiate for the best rates.

-- Low administrative costs.
-Liberty HealthShare keeps their administrative costs low.
-According to their website, an average of just 12% of your sharing dollars are spent on administrative expenses.
-That means 88% of your sharing dollars are used to pay for the medical needs of others in the network.
+- Share actual costs: Liberty HealthShare keeps their administrative costs low.
+A small percentage of sharing dollars are spent on administrative expenses as they examine costs up front.
+Your sharing dollars are used to pay for the actual medical costs incurred by others in the community.